-To use the Jira plugin in InsightConnect, you must set up a Jira API Key and then configure the connection in InsightConnect.
+To use the Jira plugin in InsightConnect, you must either set up a Jira API Key when using Jira Cloud, or use service/user account credentials when using Jira on-prem and then configure the connection in InsightConnect.
 The Jira plugin supports Jira Software, Jira Server, and Jira ServiceDesk.
 For more information on the functionality of the Jira plugin, see the Extension Library listing.

 Create an API Key in Jira

 The process is the same whether you use Jira Software or Jira ServiceDesk.
 Begin by selecting the icon for your account profile in the upper-right corner and click Account Settings.

 Next, click Security on the left menu and click Create and manage API tokens.